Jay-Mehta-13/Git-Summary/README.md

 **Template Variables:**

-- `{COMMITS}` - Will be replaced with your actual git commits
+- `{COMMITS}` - Will be replaced with your actual git commits organized by project
-- `{PROJECT_NAME}` - Will be replaced with your project name
+- `{PROJECT_NAMES}` - Will be replaced with comma-separated list of project names
 - `{BLOCKERS}` - Will be replaced with blocker information
 - `{BLOCKER_SECTION}` - Pre-processed blocker section

 **Default Format:**

-The tool generates standup reports in this format:
+The tool generates standup reports with **separate sections for each project**:

 ```
 Blocker:
    None (or bullet points if blockers exist)

 Today's Update:

-   [PROJECT_NAME]:
+   Project Name 1:
+   • Ticket-ID: Description of work done for this project

+   Project Name 2:
-   • Ticket-ID: Description of work done
+   • Ticket-ID: Description of work done for this project

 Tomorrow's Plan:
    • Suggested next steps based on today's work